 11 a.m. to 12 p.m.
 Lil Poochie & Hezekiah Early

 5:45 p.m. to 7 p.m.
 Cedric Burnside Project

 As always, we will host a huge arts market, with 24 of our best local and regional makers of hand-crafted artworks and home furnishings.
 We have carefully curated our group of arts market vendors to showcase the finest quality.
 For the complete list of arts market vendors, see here.
 For a cool slide show that gives examples of the great work that our vendors will have for sale, please see here.

 Once again, we've gone overboard with a huge spread of great barbecue, representing several regional styles - with a fresh emphasis on Louisiana, since New Orleans has seen a surge in barbecue restaurants (ahem) in the time since we started this festival!
 And yes, it's a barbecue festival - but we still have some options for vegetarians, vegans and those who eat gluten-free.
 Our 2016 food vendors have now been announced!
 After extensive review - and tasting lots of yummy stuff - we've put together a group of 12 amazing food purveyors who will be sure to delight your appetite.
-See the list of 2016 food vendors here.
-Complete menus will be coming soon!
+See the list of 2016 food vendors and their menus here.

 VIP Experience Passes